akirk/cll/README.md

   chat.php -r 5
     Resume a conversation and list the last 5 to choose from.

+  chat.php -s "Only respond in emojis"
+    Have an interesting conversation 🙂

   chat.php Tell me a joke
     Starts a new conversation with the given message.
 ```